Warrington Borough Council is spending £25 million to replace most of their streetlights with LED light bulbs.

 The council said: “White light has been shown to make objects appear clearer and faces more recognisable, even if lighting levels are lower.
 This is especially important for the elderly and those with poor eyesight.”

 In Liverpool. the city council is switching all of it’s existing street lights to LED alternatives in an attempt to brighten it’s streets and reduce carbon dioxide emissions and energy costs.
 The £7 million project will be completed in phases over the next two years.
-The first phase began this month, and will see 12,000 SOX lights swapped for LEDs.
+The first phase began this month, and will see 12,000 SOX lights swapped for LED light bulbs.
 The maintenance costs are expected to be reduced by £2.7 million over five years.
 The council currently spend £2.6 million a year on energy from their 57,000 street lights and their illuminated signs and bollards.

 Mayor Joe Anderson said: “We have decided to bring LED street lighting to Liverpool to improve the lighting across the city and make our streets safer.
 This will help to make our city greener and a better place to live by saving over 1,400 tonnes of carbon emissions each year.”